1. Folding Boat Equipment (FBE)

 Survivors and Replicas

-There is only one original Inglis Pyramid Bridge left anywhere in the world and it is in the UK (to my knowledge).
+There is only one original Inglis Pyramid Bridge left anywhere in the world, and it is in the UK (to my knowledge).

-An Inglis Portable Military Bridge (Light Type) with pyramidal construction is situated in Aldershot, just off Laffan’s Road near Browning Barracks.
+An Inglis Portable Military Bridge (Light Type) with pyramidal construction is in Aldershot, just off Laffan’s Road near Browning Barracks.

 Laffan, of course, is familiar to any Sapper in the Hurrah for the CRE song, a former CRE.